-This Policy explains when and why we collect personal information about people who participate in our training courses, accreditation programme and/or visit our website, how we use it, the conditions under which we may disclose it to others and how we keep it secure.
+This Policy explains when and why we collect personal information about you when you participate in our training courses, accreditation programme and/or visit our website; how we use it; the conditions under which we may disclose it to others; and how we keep it secure.

 We will process the personal information you provide for our legitimate training and accreditation courses interests and to enhance the experiences of our participants.
 This includes contacting you about relevant news, events and opportunities.